RegisSalesRA/flask_flutter/README.md

 <img src="https://img.shields.io/badge/Flutter Version-3.24.0-blue"> <img src="https://img.shields.io/badge/Dart Version-3.5.0-blueviolet"> <img src="https://img.shields.io/badge/JDK version-11.0.16-yellowgreen">

 <p>
-Was developer using flask as backend it will be good for learn a little about flask and of course flutter with block on frontend
+This project was developer using flask as backend it will be good for learn a little about flask and of course flutter with bloc on frontend
 </p>